profsmith89/ctps/_sources/chap16.md

 ## No free lunch

 Adding type hints does require us to be more explicit about what we're doing when we code (e.g., we need to decide and state that a name will only ever hold objects of the declared type), but the benefit is that we can build tools that help us identify where in our code we violate those declarations, which may help us find many subtle bugs that would otherwise require numerous test inputs and extensive testing time.
-When the code we write doesn't take full advantage of dynamic typing, and `emdash.py` is one of them since none of its names ever hold more than one type of object, this is a small cost to pay for the huge benefits of static type checking.
+When the code we write doesn't take full advantage of dynamic typing, and `emdash.py` is one of them since none of its names ever hold more than one type of object, this is a small price to pay for the huge benefits of static type checking.
 However, when we do exploit the benefits of dynamic typing, type hints come with a real cost.

 Do you remember the function `my_replace` from Chapter 3?